gymrek-lab/TRTools/README.rst

 You can obtain TRTools from pip::

+        pip install --upgrade pip
 	pip install trtools

+(Note: trtools installation may fail for pip version 10.0.1, hence the need to upgrade pip first)

 Or, to install from source, run the following command from the base directory of the TRTools repo::